Model Upload

 | model_namerequired | string | Display name for the model |

-| filesrequired | array | List of files with relative_path and size |
+| filesrequired | array | List of files to upload.
+Each entry must include relative_path (string) and size (integer bytes). |

 curl -X POST https://api.xerotier.ai/proj_ABC123/v1/uploads/directory \